25 Home Remedies To Improve Eyesight & Tips For Eye Care

 Include colorful vegetables and fruits like spinach, broccoli, carrots, and sweet potato in your diet.
 Also, consume foods rich in omega-3 fatty acids.
 These foods are the best sources of vitamins, nutrients, minerals, and antioxidantsi XArtificially synthesized or naturally found substances in certain foods that help to prevent or slow down cell damage. and help prevent most eye problems and vision-related issues (1).

 Whether you are working in your yard or playing contact sports, always remember to wear protective eyewear to avoid the risk of injury.
 Use eyewear made from polycarbonate.
 These are tough and can protect your eyes from accidents.

 3. Sunglasses Are Important

 Sunglasses are not just about style or looking cool.
 They play a huge role in protecting your eyes from the damaging UVA and UVB rays.
-Exposure to sun rays causes many vision-related issues, such as macular degeneration and cataracts.
+Exposure to sun rays causes many vision-related issues, such as macular degenerationi XAn eye condition affecting the macula in the retina, causing loss of central vision. and cataractsi XA disease where the eye's lens becomes cloudy or opaque, affecting vision.
+(2).
 Choose sunglasses that block at least 99% UVA and UVB rays.